UNBagged: 1965 Chevrolet Nova Station Wagon – Sold!

 May 20th Update: when we first featured this nicely patina’d Nova on April 29th, the seller offered the car for $11,500 with the bagged suspension still in place or $9,500 without.
 Fast forward three weeks and the seller decided to pull the air ride from this car to use on another project and dropped the price another $1,000 to $8,500.
 With the air ride gone, we wouldn’t offer more than $7,000 for this example as we’d want to put another system right back in!

 There’s just something about the look of a classic car retrofitted with an air ride suspension that’s slammed to the ground while parked that gets us every time.
-The lastest example is this 1965 Chevrolet Chevy II Nova four-door station wagon we came across late last week here on Craigslist in Strasburg, Pennsylvania with an asking price of $11,500.
+The latest example is this 1965 Chevrolet Chevy II Nova four-door station wagon we came across on Craigslist in Strasburg, Pennsylvania with an asking price of $11,500.
 Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has his Nova priced between the #2 “Excellent” appraisal of $12,500 and the #3 “Good” estimate of $7,600.
 While we note the seller is willing to sell his Nova without the Air Suspension for $2,000 less, we think that is still a bit optimistically price considering this example retains its less desirable inline-six engine.
-If you are serious about buying this Nova, you can start the conversation by calling the current caretaker Tony at (717) 615-1571 and when you do, please remember to mention you saw his listing featured here on GuysWithRides.com

 While you can purchase this Nova without the air rides suspension for two thousand less, why would you when it looks so cool with its patina combined with the American Racing five spokes tucked underneath.
 Good luck with the purchase!